-The Utermöhl method (Hasle, 1978) is utilized to identify and enumerate phytoplankton samples collected in accordance with SASM&CP.
+The Utermöhl method (Hasle, 1978) is utilized to identify and enumerate phytoplankton samples collected in accordance with AMFFSP.
 A list of all organisms indicated in the programme shall be identified and their respective concentrations are to be reported to the Food Safety Office of the Directorate Sustainable Aquaculture Management.
+The laboratory is required to be SANAS accredited based on ISO 17025 (General requirements for the competence of testing and calibration laboratories) and ISO 15204 (Water quality.
+Guidance standard on the enumeration of phytoplankton using inverted microscopy - Utermöhl technique) or working towards accreditation.